elanakoren/creditcards/README.md

 ### Setup:

 To set up the app, you need node installed.
 On a Mac, run `brew install node` at the terminal.
 (Otherwise, use your package manager of choice.)
-After that, install the app's dependencies by running `npm i` in the project root directory.
+After that, install the app's dependencies by running `npm i` and `npm install -g jasmine` in the project root directory.
 Run tests at the terminal by typing `jasmine`.
 Finally, to run the program, input `node src/index.js [INPUT-FILENAME]` or `node src/index.js < [INPUT-FILENAME]` from the project root directory.
 I provided a fixture file (fixture.txt), adapted from the problem's specifications, but you don't need to use it.

 ### Why I chose Javascript: